vesteraas/Sim900/README.md

 # Arduino Sim900 Library #
 This library is written for any Arduino shield equipped with a SIM900 Quad-band GSM/GPRS module.

 See the examples for usage.
+You may need to modify them to match your SIM900's current baud rate.

 ## Download ##
 Click the **Download Zip** button to the right